 - Say no. If you really don’t think you should join another committee or spend another night babysitting, then simply say no. You may be surprised to see the world continues to turn and your friends do not disown you.
 The small risk, of course, is putting noses out of joint.

 - Box up all that beautiful but unused glassware, silverware or home decor.
 (Weddings gifts, hand-me-downs from family and out-dated items are ripe with this kind of clutter).
-If it all remains in the box for six months and you do not miss it, commit to selling or donating it.
+If it all remains in the box for 3 months and you do not miss it, commit to selling or donating it.

-- Scan all your old photos and store them on an external hard-drive or on the cloud.
-Place all the physical photos back in their box and commit to getting rid of the box in 6 months time if you haven’t needed to look at the contents.
+- Scan all your old photos and store them on an external hard-drive and/or on the cloud.
+Place all the physical photos back in their box and commit to getting rid of the box in a months time if you haven’t needed to look at the contents.
 The small risk is a catastrophic tech fail, where all data is lost and your images can’t be retrieved.
 Not likely to happen, particularly if you store your images in two separate places.

 What could you experiment with right now?
 What would push you ever-so-slightly out of your comfort zone?
-Or would you prefer to jump into a new way of living whole-heartedly?